jeremistderechte/Knowledge_Distillation_Benchmark/README.md

 Before you start, ensure you have the following prerequisites:

 - Cuda compatible GPU recommended, but CPU is also supported
-  - Minimum Cuda compatibility: 5.0 (Maxwell), Ampere or newer recommended ()
+  - Minimum Cuda compatibility: 5.0 (Maxwell), Ampere or newer recommended
-  - Kepler (3.5, 3.7) only partily compatible, if you compile PyTorch etc. for yourself (sorry K20, K40, K80 Owners :-() --> I will make wheels available soon for cuda comaptiblity >=3.5
+  - Kepler (3.5, 3.7) only partily compatible, if you compile PyTorch etc. for yourself --> I will make wheels available soon for cuda comaptiblity >=3.5
   - Your GPU needs at least 10GB of VRAM for the default batch_size while training a textmodel (CNN and RNN (LSTM)), you can decrease the batch_size to use GPUs with less VRAM

 - Python Libraries:
   - wandb
   - tensorflow